SimonDar/Capjet-Orientation-Control-System/README.md

 - **RightLeft/Y Rotation** and **FrontBack/X Rotation**: These numeric inputs measure the ROV’s rotational speed in degrees per second.
 The values come from the gyroscope or can be entered manually for testing.

-- **Tolerance Level**: This is a setting that tells the system to ignore small rotations.
-If the rotation is below this value, no thruster adjustments are made.
-It's used to filter out tiny, unimportant movements.
+- **Tolerance Level**: This variable setting defines the threshold below which the system will not make any thruster adjustments.
+If the rotation is below this value, no adjustments are made to the thrusters, allowing the system to ignore minor, insignificant movements.

-- **Out of Bounds Level**: This sets the maximum safe rotation speed.
-If the ROV spins faster than this limit, the system shuts down to avoid damage.
-It's meant to catch extreme situations or malfunctions.
+- **Out of Bounds Level**: This variable setting defines the maximum allowable rotation speed.
+If the ROV's rotation exceeds this limit, the **Orientation-Control-System** automatically shuts down to prevent damage.
+This setting is intended to handle extreme situations or malfunctions.

 - **Output Amplifier**: This setting controls how much power is sent to the thrusters.
 It increases the thruster response based on how much rotation is detected, helping to fine-tune the ROV's movement.

 ### Indicators

 - **Thruster Gauges** These gauges (Front Left, Front Right, Back Left, Back Right) display the power being applied to each thruster.
 They adjust in real time based on the rotation data and the amplifier settings.
-- **Out of Bounds Indicator**: A light that turns on when the ROV’s rotational speed exceeds the **Out of Bounds** limit.
+- **Out of Bounds Indicator**: A light that turns on when the ROV’s rotational speed exceeds the **Out of Bounds** safety limit.
 - **Stop Button**:  A button that allows the operator to stop the system manually at any time.